Characters: Captain America Films

 - Gun Fu: Very skilled in this form of combat.

 - Handicapped Badass: Lost an arm years ago, either from his fall in The First Avenger, or subsequent frostbite.
 It was simply replaced with a metallic one.

 - The Heavy: He's not the primary villain of the show.
 That would be Alexander Pierce.
 Despite that, he's still the villain with the most emotional impact on the plot.

-- Heel-Face Turn: Subverted initially.
-When he starts showing cracks in his Brainwashed and Crazy absence of personality, his memories are immediately erased before he can act outside his mission.
-The next time the programming fritzes out, it's just in time to prevent him beating Steve to death so he can then save Steve's life and walk away to find his past.
+- Heel-Face Turn: When he starts showing cracks in his Brainwashed and Crazy absence of personality, his memories are immediately erased before he can act outside his mission.
+The next time the programming fritzes out, it's just in time to prevent him from beating Steve to death so he can then save Steve's life and walk away to find his past.

 - Human Popsicle: His superiors kept him on ice unless he was needed.

 - Implacable Man: There is no stopping him once he's let loose.
-Steve is literally the only person in the entire movie that was able to slow him down, and even then they were pretty much dead even when it came to pure combative skill.
+Steve is literally the only person in the entire movie that was able to slow him down, and even then they were dead even when it came to pure combative skill.
 Only his resurfacing memories were capable of hindering him in his mission, and he only stops trying to kill Steve when the man absolutely refuses to fight him due to their past relationship, which only confused him due to his mental state at the time.

 - Knife Nut: The film shows him using some pretty intricate knife-handling skills.

 - Knight of Cerebus: While other villains in the MCU have their humorous moments, the Winter Soldier has none.
 His powers aren't particularly outlandish either, but whenever he shows up, expect a tide of death and destruction to follow his wake.